In A Bullet-Riddled Mansion, A Beirut Architect Envisions A Museum Of Memory

 The Barakats lived on the second floor, on the side with the best view down the hill to the Mediterranean, and rented out the other apartments.
 "And they lived happily ever after," Hallak says.
 "Until 1975."

-That was the year when simmering tensions in Lebanon bubbled up into a civil war that would seethe — multi-factional and fueled by regional powers — for 15 years.
+That was the year when simmering tensions in Lebanon bubbled up into a civil war that would seethe — multifactional and fueled by regional powers — for 15 years.
 The death toll is still highly contested, but tens or even hundreds of thousands are believed to have died.
 When it was over, Beirut was a shattered city, in some areas every building was damaged or destroyed.
 Many families left, although some of the Barakats stayed and still live in Lebanon.
 Paul Barakat runs a carpet business next to a Beirut museum.
 He welcomed this visitor, although he politely declined an interview.

 There was no clear winner or loser.
 Trials for crimes committed during the war have been few: Senior commanders of some of the factions are politically influential today, including President Michel Aoun and Speaker of the Parliament Nabih Berri.